thebige401/Eli_Willie_CYBR250_Final_Project/README.md

 ---

 *ForensicKit is provided for lawful digital forensic investigation and educational purposes.
-Always obtain proper legal authority before collecting evidence from any system you do not own.*
+Always obtain proper legal authority before collecting evidence from any system you don't own.*